totalgood/nlpia/README.md

 ## Getting Started

-You'll need a bash terminal on your machine.
+You'll need a bash shell on your machine.
-[Git-bash](https://git-scm.com/downloads) by GitHub has installers for all three major OSes.
+[Git](https://git-scm.com/downloads) has installers that include bash shell for all three major OSes.

 Once you have Git installed, launch a bash terminal.
 It will usually be found among your other applications with the name `git-bash`.